lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Alexander Ralien (Siemens),
 José Ignacio Escribano,
 Jan Oupický,
-陳志華 (Abel C. H. Chen, Chunghwa Telecom),
+???
+(Abel C. H. Chen, Chunghwa Telecom),
-林邦曄 (Austin Lin, Chunghwa Telecom) and
+???
+(Austin Lin, Chunghwa Telecom) and
 Mojtaba Bisheh-Niasar

 We especially want to recognize the contributions of Dr. Britta Hale who has helped immensely with strengthening the signature combiner construction, and with analyzing the scheme with respect to EUF-CMA and Non-Separability properties.